|Person Describing Archive|

 |Relation from the audio to the text|

 Audio sometimes has transcription.
 The transcription is not time-stamped and is written in paragraph format.
-The audio clips are usually no longer than a few minutes of speech, they are extracts from interviews.
+It is written in the native Maori language.
+The audio clips are usually no longer than a few minutes of speech or song.
+Some are extracts from interviews.
+Internal links to Related Stories or Related Soldiers are also available on the pages of the audio files.

 |Date/Time/Length/Context info about the audio items|